Skip to main content

 What the Urantia Book Says

-The universal-tree-cult statement is direct:
+The statement on the universal tree cult is direct:

 "The 'tree of the knowledge of good and evil' may be a figure of speech, a symbolic designation covering a multitude of human experiences, but the 'tree of life' was not a myth; it was real and for a long time was present on Urantia."
 (UB 73:6.3)